Fall & winter events

 If you need financial assistance, the NRVC Misericordia Fund is available to help with Convocation registration fees.
 For information and applications, please click here.

 Come a day early to elevate your skills and enhance your ministry!
-There are five workshops available on October 31, and you can select two to attend.
-The workshops are designed for vocation ministers, leadership teams, and all those responsible for the admissions process.
-Workshop registration for NRVC members is $200 which includes your choice of two workshops and a buffet lunch.
+This workshop is designed for vocation ministers, leadership teams, and all those responsible for the admissions process.
+Workshop registration for NRVC members is $200 which includes a buffet lunch.
 The price for non-members is $300.
-Registration is open in the store.

 The NRVC presents up to four categories of awards at the biennial Convocation: The Harvest Award, the Lifetime Member Award, the Mustard Seed Award, and Outstanding Service Recognition.
-The NRVC Board selected the National Conference for Vicars for Religious to receive the Harvest Award.
-They also selected Ms. Marge Argyelan and Sister Josita Colbert, SNDdeN, to receive lifetime membership awards.
+More information to follow.

-To carpool from Chicago, it's a 6-hour drive and from St. Louis, it's an 8-hour drive.
-The closest airport is the Minneapolis-Saint Paul International Airport (MSP).
-Arline service includes Air Canada, Alaska Airlines, Allegiant, American Airlines, Delta, Frontier, JetBlue, KLM, Southwest, Spirit, Sun Country, United, and Westjet.
-Choose car and shuttle transportation to/from the airport through Taxi/Uber/Lyft/other app-based ride services, and Car rental companies at your own expense.
+The closest airport is the Orlando International Airport (MCO).
+Arline service includes Aer Lingus, Aero Mexico, Air Canada, Alaska Airlines, Allegiant, American Airlines, Breeze, Delta, Frontier, JetBlue, Poreter, Southwest, Spirit, Sun Country, United, Virgin Atlantic, Volaris, and Westjet.
+Taxi/Uber/Lyft/other app-based ride services, and car rental companies at your own expense.
+On-sire car rental is available at the hotel.

 Please read our NRVC terms and conditions for all events and programs.